yinyanguo56/GettingAndCleaningData/CodeBook.md

 fBodyBodyGyroJerkMagStd&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;     12
             &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Standard deviation of fBodyBodyGyroJerkMag.
 Original variable: fBodyBodyGyroJerkMag-std()

 ## Note:
 - Each features were deliminated with space
-- Extract the features step:
+- The steps taked to extract the features:

  * Merges the training and the test sets to create one data set.